About the Course

 This course is designed for adults only, you must be 18 or older to attend – unless you’ve made a specific arrangement with me.

 Suitable for beginners or those who’ve carved before and want to improve.
 We’ll cover safe carving technique with axe and knife and the main thing will be plenty of time to practice your skills.
 We will make a butter spreader or spatula in the morning and a cooking or serving spoon in the afternoon.

-The courses run in a beautiful yurt in an orchard.
+In Spring and autumn the courses run in a beautiful yurt in an orchard.
 There is parking about 50 yards from the yurt which is across a grassy field.
 There are steps up into the yurt.
 There is a wood burning stove in the yurt so we'll keep warm on chilly days.
 In January and February we move indoors at the Community Workshop in Nailsworth and in the summer I teach at the Woodyard on an organic farm near Tetbury.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.